Doulas are wise women.

 Postpartum doula Maryann Kamitian says the most important thing you should do for the long haul is to prepare for postpartum.

 “The most important piece of advice I can offer a soon-to-be-mom is to have a support system for after having a baby.
-I think some moms have a hard time asking for help but during the postpartum period it's essential.
-New moms will have lots of adjustments after bringing baby home and it's a lot to get used to.
+I think some moms have a hard time asking for help, but during the postpartum period it's essential,” she says.
+“New moms will have lots of adjustments after bringing baby home, and it's a lot to get used to.
 Having help in many directions can make things much smoother and happy for mom.”

 You’ve got this.